-- Make sure you measure all four sides.
+- Make sure you measure all 4 sides.
 Some windows are not geometric!

 - If you are making a pair of windows, measure both.
-Never assume they are the same size, especially in older buildings.
+Never assume windows are the same size, especially in older buildings.

 How much smaller depends on how wide your border lead is.
 Let’s use the example of 1/2inch (12mm) lead.
 This is the width that is usually used to edge window panels.